ndragon798/InstaClonerService/README.md

 Set your own passwords in the .env file

-Start the services using docker-compose -p ics up -d --build --scale ics-celery-worker=3
+Start the services using docker-compose -p ics --compatibility up -d --build --scale ics-celery-worker=3

 Stop the services using docker-compose -p ics down